-What do you think your dog dreams about?
+What Do Dogs Dream About ?
 Flying frisbees, large open fields, that squirrel that stares him down every time you’re walking in the park?
 Like humans, dog’s begin to have intense dreams during REM.
 That’s why you’ll sometimes see your pup twitching, whimpering, or running while snoozing.

 But the cool part about puppy-dreams is that not all dogs dream alike.
 Studies have shown that certain breeds dream differently.
 For example, those who have been bred and trained to sniff out prey?
 Their dreams may provoke that natural instinct: “…[A] dreaming pointer may immediately…go on point…” Stanley Coren, who writes for the American Kennel Club, explained.
 That makes sense, if you ask me.
 A dog’s dream patterns are very similar to people’s, and our dreams are thought to help us make sense of our daily routines, among other things.